 Strut for Kids collaborates with the Wilmington Childhood Cancer Support group, which is led by Amy Hermann, a Wilmington “Cancer Mom.”
 The support group was formed by Hermann in 2012 after her 8-year-old son was diagnosed with cancer.
 “I remember feeling very alone and I desperately wanted to connect with someone who had traveled a similar journey.
 Plenty of people meant well when they offered their support, but I wanted to connect with other moms who know what it’s like to hear those words and who understand how it feels to watch your child fight for his/her life – all while trying to hold yourself and the rest of your family together, ” says Hermann.

-Childhood cancer is the leading cause of death by disease of children in our country, affecting 1 in 285 kids.
+Childhood cancer is not rare – it affects 1 in 285 kids.
 Unfortunately, these statistics have led to the growth of the support group which now includes more than 65 local families.
 Some of the support group families are currently in the midst of the battle, some are in remission, and some have children who have passed away.

 The support group meets monthly for dinner, works together to raise money and awareness for childhood cancer events, and has a fall retreat for childhood cancer moms.
 For referrals to the Wilmington Childhood Cancer Support Group, please click here.